Feet Care Pte Ltd, Singapore (+65) 6542 0254

 Unfortunately, most shoes are not custom fitted and made to your feet.
 In most cases, we find that fitting a pair of insoles can significantly increase the comfort level and reduce the chances of pain and injuries in the long term.

 Well, if it is a physical job, we strongly encourage teachers to do stretching and strengthen their calves and thighs.
 Most often, these muscles are overused and become very tight over the years.
 Simple calf and thigh stretch (see below) can go a long way to protecting your feet and knees.

 Finally, we like to take this opportunity to give back to all our teachers who have given so selflessly to us.

-If you visit our stores, we will give a complimentary Foot Scan and consultation to advise on your feet issues, and should you decide to purchase anything, simply show your teacher’s identity and we will give a $25 discount for every minimum purchase of $200.
+If you visit our stores, we will give a complimentary Foot Scan and consultation to advise on your feet issues, and should you decide to purchase anything, simply show your teacher’s identity and we will give a $25 discount for every minimum purchase of $200 in a single receipt.

 Make an appointment with us>>> https://www.feetcare.sg/contact-us/

 Call 6542 0254 to speak with our specialist!
 Dismiss